AP U.S. Government and Politics

 Grades will be earned by the students, not given by me.
 I will equip the students with everything they need in order to be successful.

 The course will be 32 weeks (September 5 , 2017 - May 18, 2018) with the following breaks: November 20-24, Dec 20-Jan 3, March 26-31.

-Instructor Qualifications: I am a retired Lt Col from the United States Air Force, serving over 20 years on both active duty and the reserve.
+I am a retired Lt Col from the United States Air Force, serving over 20 years on both active duty and the reserve.
 My duties included both US and overseas locations.
 I have a BA in Political Science from the University of Minnesota, and an MA in International Relations from St. Mary's University (San Antonio, TX).
 Additionally I am a graduate of Air Command and Staff College, Maxwell AFB, AL, and a graduate of the Centurion Program (intensive worldview study led by Chuck Colson) in Lansdowne, VA.
 I still serve the Air Force Academy as a liaison in the state of PA; as well as serve on a board for our local congressman, nominating students to our federal academies.
 I have taught numerous courses over the years.
-This is my third year teaching for PA Homeschoolers.
-Additionally, I have worked with education institutions to improve the AP curriculum.
-I have also sold curriculum that are currently being used by a national company on on-line platforms.
-I am passionate about politics and love to teach and interact with students.
-I am a mother of four and currently teach one of my children at home.
+I am passionate about International relations and politics and love to teach and interact with students.
+I am a mother of four with three of them still at home.
+I have worked with educational foundations to improve AP curriculum.
+This is my sixth year teaching for PA Homeschoolers.
+I have consulted with national educational firms and developed curriculum that is currently being used by a national company.
+I was selected and am currently completing an intensive program on Excellence in Public Service in the state of PA.
+I am a local school director and have consulted with international student foundations and study abroad programs.